Early Education and Care in Inclusive Settings (EECIS) BA

 - Serra Acar, Assistant Professor of Early Childhood Education and Care, College of Education and Human Development

-- Anne Douglass, Associate Professor, Founder and Executive Director, Program Director, Bachelor’s and Post Master’s Certificate Programs in Early Education and Care, College of Education and Human Development
+- Anne Douglass, Professor, Founder and Executive Director, Program Director, Bachelor’s and Post Master’s Certificate Programs in Early Education and Care, College of Education and Human Development

 - Lianna Pizzo, Associate Professor and Graduate Program Director of Early Childhood Education, College of Education and Human Development